DrewMalette/freebsd-utils/README.md

 # freebsd-utils
 bash, X, and python scripts for my FreeBSD desktop

-setbg.sh is only there to show you what the output of wallpaper.py is supposed to look like
+setbg.sh is there to show what the output of wallpaper.py looks like